 It is a horrible feeling to return to where you parked your vehicle to find it no longer there.
 Most likely, your initial reaction is that your car has been stolen; that you have been the victim of a crime.
 But oftentimes, you are actually the one who has committed the offense.
 If you have parked in a tow away zone, you will need to determine who has your vehicle, and what is required of you to secure its release.

 Most of the time your vehicle will have been towed by the Philadelphia Parking Authority.
-You will need to contact the PPA to confirm your car's whereabouts.
+If this is the case, then you will need to contact the PPA to confirm your car’s whereabouts.
 It is possible, though less likely that the police towed your vehicle (as this is typically only done in the case of an accident).
-Regardless, to get back your vehicle you will need to provide the appropriate paperwork, in the form of: proof of payment/adjudication of towing and storage charges, ID, insurance, and registration.
+Regardless, to get back your vehicle you will need to provide appropriate paperwork in the form of: proof of payment/adjudication of towing and storage charges, ID, insurance, and registration.

 They Booted My Car!

-Though not as traumatic as finding your vehicle missing, no one is ever happy to find their car has been booted by the city.
+Though it is not as upsetting as finding your vehicle missing, no one is ever happy to find their car has been booted by the city.
 Suddenly you find yourself unable to drive and in relative desperation to have these foreign objects removed from your car immediately.
-Well, in this instance such motivation is a good thing as you need exercise relative haste in this matter because you have only 72 hours from the time the car was booted to reach resolution before your vehicle is towed.
+Well, in this instance such motivation is a good thing, as you need exercise relative haste in this matter because you have only 72 hours from the time the car was booted to reach resolution before your vehicle is towed.